Committed to connecting the world

 In response to this public health concern, the International Telecommunication Union (ITU) and the World Health Organization (WHO) are working on a technical standard for safe listening in video gaming and esports activities.
 The work item, proposed by WHO and accepted by ITU in July 2023, includes a series of technical workshops, with the most recent being held on 16 April, 2024, during the ITU Q28/16 meeting in Rennes, France.
 These workshops serve as platforms to assemble proficient experts, stakeholders, and industry representatives, fostering concerted actions and the formulation of a standard for safe listening in video gaming and esports activities that provides safe, relevant and inclusive guidance.

-This workshop on "Joint ITU/WHO Workshop on safe listening in video gaming and esports: Updates (2)" is another crucial step in safeguarding the hearing health of millions of gamers and esports enthusiasts worldwide that will focus on finalizing the features and overall technical requirements to be included in the new standard.
+This workshop on "Joint ITU/WHO Workshop on safe listening in video gaming and esports: Updates (2)" was another crucial step in safeguarding the hearing health of millions of gamers and esports enthusiasts worldwide that focused on finalizing the features and overall technical requirements to be included in the new standard.

 Objectives